hlmeS/ec/PITCHME.md

 Can we modernize the grid without reinventing the wheel?

-How to take advantage of existing technologies and known computational methods to increase efficiency and renewable integration?
+How can we take advantage of existing technologies and known computational methods to increase efficiency and renewable integration?

 ---